 - Struggles to learn and understand reasoning methods and multi-step calculation procedures

-- Negative attitude towards maths.
-In severe cases, developing a sense of phobia for maths affeting other subjects as well.
+- Negative attitude towards mathematics.
+In severe cases, developing a sense of phobia for math affecting other subjects as well.

 Signs and symptoms of Dyscalculia in Adults

 Typical symptoms include:

 - They may still lacks to fundamentals of mathematics

 - They need effort to perform calculations and usually take longer time than others.

 - Dyscalculics are usually less capable to do mental math and have to rely on fingers to count

 - Dyscalculics may still lacks number sense and poor ability to take estimates.